 Benefit formulas and eligibility requirements are set by state law (RSA 100-A).
 The retirement system is also governed by administrative rules, policies adopted by the NHRS Board of Trustees, and the Internal Revenue Code.

-NHRS benefits are funded by member contributions, employer contributions, and net investment returns.
-Investment returns have historically provided the bulk of funding for pension benefits.
+NHRS benefits are funded by member contributions, employer contributions, and net investment income.
+Investment returns historically provide the majority of funding for pension benefits.

 The New Hampshire Constitution (Article 36-a) protects trust fund assets for the exclusive purpose of providing benefits; requires Trustees to set actuarially sound employer contribution rates; and requires employers to pay those rates in full.